modern commerce resources

 - Receipts and return management: one way to easily classify blockchain initiatives in retail is to think of them as before or after customer purchase.
 For the latter, the creation of receipts and management of transactions is another potential area of disruption in retail.
 In a crypto solution, a receipt can be a token and a return policy a smart contract.
 Another potential approach is use of NFTs.
 Non-fungible tokens have raised in popularity due to outlandish purchases recently.
 These unique tokens can map to what today are serialised items in retail.
 In hospitality they could map to event tickets

 - Marketplaces: currently for a marketplace the authenticity and reputation of buyer and seller are critical for a particular transaction to take place.
 These are mainly driven by the previous activities of both users on the marketplace and the amount of data they are willing to share between them.
 Crypto can anonymise their identity and yet increase the security.
 It can also through smart contracts place proofs on the goods sold and hence change completely the technology and process that underpins these digital exchanges.

-There are still technical barriers for the wide adoption of crypto but the investment in the sector and the amount of continuous innovation is impressive.
-The current performance limitations, high energy consumption and high transaction fees are barriers for this type of solutions but the use cases in which crypto has value could drive the innovation required to overcome them.
+There are still technical barriers for blockchain in the broad adoption of crypto in the retail industry.
+Still, the investment in the sector and the amount of continuous innovation is impressive.
+The current performance limitations, high energy consumption and high transaction fees are barriers to this solution.
+Still, the use cases in which crypto has value could drive the innovation required to overcome them.